xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 Backups are also stored in object storage, and need to be configured to point externally rather than the included MinIO service.
 The backup/restore procedure makes use of two separate buckets.
-A bucket for storing backups (`global.appConfig.backups.bucket`) and a `tmp` bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`).
+A bucket for storing backups (`global.appConfig.backups.bucket`) and a temporary bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`).
 Currently AWS S3-compatible object storage systems and Google Cloud Storage are supported backends The backend type is configurable by setting `global.appConfig.backups.objectStorage.backend` to `s3` and `gcs` respectively.
 A connection configuration through the `gitlab.task-runner.backups.objectStorage.config` key must also be provided.